 Sustainability is a highly debated and increasingly covered topic in fashion these days.
 The effects of unsustainable fashion production is now under the microscope of the public.
 Many concerned consumers want what they wear to be produced in such a way that limits the negative effects on the world and environments in which they live.
 Now the fashion world is responding, as this concern has become central to the industry.
 Designers, buyers, writers, and Instagrammers who are seeking ways to prioritize the environment’s well-being.
 But what can we the consumers do?

 Invest in local emerging brands and designers.
 Chances are they are produced locally and ethically sourced.
 Smaller brands produce in small batches, meaning there is less inventory.
 You’ll end up building a wardrobe that is unique and has a story behind it.
-Additionally, you are contributing to new or local entrepreneurs to succeed.
+Additionally, you are contributing to a new or local entrepreneurs success.

 With fast fashion producing new trendy collection month in and month out.
 It is easy to fall for the urge to shop and end up with items that end up in the unwanted pile after a few wears.
 Instead take your urge to a vintage or a consignment boutique.
 Consider exploring a service like Rent The Runway that allows you to rent current trend vs purchasing them.
 Try spending some time on a site like RealReal that stocks endless treasures of used goods.

 - Work with what you have

 Going back to your own closet versus going to buy a new item will help you practice your creativity with items you already own.
 Shopping less can come as a challenge for a fashion savvy person, but the reward is great.
 You are being planet conscious, while satisfying your love for style through letting your creative juices flow.